 The 5 Whys methodology was developed by the automaker Toyota’s founder, Sakichi Toyoda (Johnson, 2021).
 Originally used as a production methodology, the 5 Whys can also provide students with a unique framework to identify and express the underlying forces driving their decisions, behaviors, and future directions.
 The approach involves first asking a student “why” they want to do something or may be facing a particular problem.
 For example, “Why do you want to major in biomedical engineering?” or “Why did you fall short of your grade goal for this quarter?”
 This process of asking “why” is repeated a total of 5 times, building consecutively on the previous answer until the specific root cause or motivator of the particular issue becomes clear.

-Identifying one’s purpose and unique motivators through his framework can ultimately help students to uncover the underlying factors through which they can achieve their best and tell their story in the most meaningful way possible.
+Identifying one’s purpose and unique motivators through this framework can ultimately help students to uncover the underlying factors through which they can achieve their best and tell their story in the most meaningful way possible.